Klimatbyran/klimatkollen/doc/getting-started.md

 The full list is in "package.json" which is a file that npm can understand.
 To have it install all of the dependencies at the right versions, run `npm ci`.

-## Our frontend technologies

-* [Astro](https://docs.astro.build/en/tutorial/0-introduction/) - our meta framework that handles routing, data and content.
-Astro has support for all different frontend frameworks which makes it flexible to work with.
-* [Svelte](https://learn.svelte.dev/tutorial/welcome-to-svelte) - components for interactive UI and data visualizations (that will be implemented).
-In addition to this, we will probably reuse some React-components from our existing frontend.

 ## Running the Klimatkollen webapp.

 If all the dependencies were installed without issues, you should be able to run `npm run dev`.
 This will de a little slow the first time, but if everything goes well it will tell you it is serving the app from "localhost:3000".
 Type that address in your browser and you should see your local copy of Klimatkollen in its full glory!